Victoria Gallery, endowed by the John and Myriam Wylie Foundation, is the Library's newest exhibition space.

 The stories and collection items presented in the Victoria Gallery change annually, providing an immersive and interactive experience for visitors and placing the best of Victoria’s many great treasures on public display.

-The inaugural exhibition, Velvet, Iron, Ashes, showcases how the armour of infamous bushranger Ned Kelly is connected to cricket's celebrated Ashes Urn, how fairy floss is connected to Victoria's Latrobe Valley electricity industry, and why the granddaughter of one of our prime ministers once wore a glittering velvet cloak that symbolised the Murray–Darling irrigation scheme.
+The inaugural exhibition, Velvet, Iron, Ashes ran from 24 October 2019 until 12 July 2020.
+It showcased how the armour of infamous bushranger Ned Kelly was connected to cricket's celebrated Ashes Urn, how fairy floss was connected to Victoria's Latrobe Valley electricity industry, and why the granddaughter of one of our prime ministers once wore a glittering velvet cloak that symbolised the Murray–Darling irrigation scheme.

-The Victoria Gallery can be entered via the accessible La Trobe Street entrance and the Russell Street Welcome Zone.
+The Victoria Gallery can be entered through the North Rotunda, via the Swanston Street entrance.

 About the Victoria Gallery